theodoremoreland/Notes/AWS/Cloud_Practitioner/Cost.md

 # Support Plans

 All support plans include:
-* 24x7 access to customer service, documentation, whitepapers, and support forums.
+* 24x7 access to customer service (not a case type), documentation, whitepapers, and support forums.
 * AWS Trusted Advisor
 * AWS Personal Health Dashboard
+* Cases for Service limit increase and Account and Billing

 ### Basic